cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/GradientBoostingDecisionTree/FeatureEngineering/README.md

 ### Genetic Variants

-As a proof of concept, we selected features for 259 genetic variants linked to six genes of interest identified in [gene-based gene set enrichment analysis]("https://github.com/cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/tree/master/JointAssocationAnalysisResultOnly"): _LRP5_, _CSNK1A1_, and _PPARD_ in the WNT/β-Catenin signaling pathway and _PIK3R2_, _PRKCD_, and _AGT_ in the IL-6 signaling pathway.
+As a proof of concept, we selected features for 259 genetic variants linked to six genes of interest identified in [gene-based gene set enrichment analysis](https://github.com/cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/tree/master/JointAssocationAnalysisResultOnly): _LRP5_, _CSNK1A1_, and _PPARD_ in the WNT/β-Catenin signaling pathway and _PIK3R2_, _PRKCD_, and _AGT_ in the IL-6 signaling pathway.
 These genes were identified within the enriched gene sets for the HD IV-MTX treated group.
-The genotype of each variant was assigned three scores based on allele presence:
+The genotype of each variant was assigned a score based on allele presence:

 - 0: homozygous for the reference allele
 - 1: heterozygous for the reference allele